Shifted Symplectic Geometry by Examples: Introduction

 It is worth noticing that shifted symplectic geometry (with a non-negative shift) was known to Poisson geometers before it even existed.
 For instance, Xu's quasi-symplectic groupoids \cite{Xu} are exactly $1$-shifted symplectic underived smooth $1$-stacks in the differentiable setting, as we will see in these notes.
 Similarly, twisted Courant algebroids and twisted Dirac structures can be understood as $2$-shifted symplectic formal stacks and lagrangian morphisms into those (see \cite{Pym-Safronov} and references therein).

 Instances of negatively shifted symplectic structures have also been explored by that part of the mathematical physics community that is very familiar to (and with) Poisson geometers.
 For example, the ``antibracket'' of the BV-BRST formalism is a by-product of the $(-1)$-shifted symplectic structure on derived critical loci.
 The ``AKSZ'' transgression procedure (named after \cite{AKSZ}) led to the striking result (of \cite{PTVV}, where general shifted symplectic structures were first introduced) about the existence of shifted symplectic structures on mapping stacks.
+The AKSZ construction being relevant to both classical and quantum field theory, it is not surprising that shifted symplectic structures also are related to classical field theories (see e.g.~\cite{Cal,CalSurvey,CHS}) and quantization (see \cite{PTVV,ToenSurvey,CPTVV}).

 Still in connection with mathematical physics, algebraic geometers working in enumerative geometry were also very close to discovering (negatively) shifted symplectic structures.
 For instance, the symmetric obstruction theories of Behrend--Fantechi \cite{BF2} are the shadow of $(-1)$-shifted symplectic structures, and their work on lagrangian intersections \cite{BF1} witnesses another striking result (of \cite{PTVV} again) saying that derived lagrangian intersections are shifted symplectic.
+We refer to \cite{Joyce} (especially Figure 1.1) for more details on the role of $(-1)$-shifted symplectic structures in Donaldson--Thomas theory.